-There are 1583 cryptocurrencies listed on coinmarketcap.com.
+At the time of writing, there are 2,380 cryptocurrencies listed on coinmarketcap.com.
 That is more than all the different types of fiat currencies in the world.
 The question many people ask is, why are there so many of them?
-Just nine years ago, there was only Bitcoin.
+Just 10 years ago, there was only Bitcoin.
 Now we have a cryptocurrency in virtually every sector of the economy.

 All these cryptocurrencies aim for, is to leverage blockchain technology to revolutionize areas as diverse as finance, health, energy, data storage, privacy and security, machine learning, payments, social networks, supply and logistics, and content ownership.